MinerMends/ChunkBot/README.md

-# Minecraft Chunk & Slime Chunk Formulas (Open Source)

-This repository contains pure Python implementations of useful Minecraft formulas, including:
+# ChunkBot [Main Components]

+ChunkBot is a Discord bot that helps Minecraft players locate chunks, identify slime chunks, and calculate specific distances within the game.
+This bot was developed by MinerMends, with contributions from various members of the Minecraft community.
+This GitHub repository is now open-source, intended to help anyone who needs this information.
+If you're not a developer, you most likely don't belong here.

+Repository contains:
 - Chunk coordinate and center calculations
-- Slime chunk detection (Bedrock Edition, using Mersenne Twister RNG)
+- Slime Chunk Calculation for Bedrock - Mersenne Twister RNG (Converted to Python)
-- Nether/Overworld coordinate conversions
+- Nether/Overworld basic conversions
 - Direction and distance calculations between points

-All code is self-contained, easy to use, and free of Discord or database dependencies.
-Perfect for anyone who wants to use Minecraft math in their own scripts, bots, or data analysis tools.

 ## What's Included
-- `formulas.py`: All the core logic and formulas, with clear comments and docstrings.
+- `formulas.py`: Core logic and formulas, with clear comments and docstrings.
 - `examples.py`: Practical usage examples, including how to use the formulas in Python scripts and (pseudo-code) Discord slash commands.

 ## Quickstart